Denver Broncos vs. Baltimore Ravens NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Denver Broncos (3-0) take a three-game winning streak into a matchup against the Baltimore Ravens (2-1) on Sunday, October 3, 2021 at Empower Field at Mile High.
-Denver is only 1-point favorite in the game.
-The contest has an over/under of 44.5 points.
+The Denver Broncos (3-0) bring a three-game winning streak into a matchup against the Baltimore Ravens (2-1) on Sunday, October 3, 2021 at Empower Field at Mile High.
+Denver is just 1-point favorite in the contest.
+The point total is set at 44.5 for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.